Euclid. Populating a dark universe with galaxies using SciPIC: Abstract

 \section{Abstract}

 {High-fidelity galaxy mocks are crucial for validating analysis pipelines and for cosmological inference.
 In this context, the Science Pipeline at PIC (\texttt{SciPIC}) is a pipeline specifically designed for the fast generation of synthetic galaxy catalogues from the halo properties identified in cosmological simulations. \texttt{SciPIC} delivers galaxy catalogues that aim to reproduce the observed luminosity function and clustering above a given flux detection limit over a wide redshift range.
 In this work, we introduce \texttt{SciPICal}, an automated pipeline that calibrates the parameters that set the main mock galaxy properties, namely number density, luminosities, colours, and positions.
-The pipeline is applied to the Euclid Flagship 2 Wide and Deep halo catalogues, specifically built to support the \textit{Euclid} wide and deep surveys.
+The pipeline was applied to the Euclid Flagship 2 Wide and Deep halo catalogues, specifically built to support the \textit{Euclid} wide and deep surveys.
 Compared to the recently released Flagship 2 Wide mock, our calibrated version improves the clustering predictions by approximately 50\% based on chi-squared values.
-Furthermore, we produce the Euclid Deep mock catalogue, which reaches up to $z = 10$ by populating a light-cone and a complementary snapshot at $z = 0$.
-We validate these catalogues using measurements from spectroscopic and photometric galaxy surveys, as well as with results from a hydrodynamical simulation.
+Furthermore, we produced the Euclid Deep mock catalogue, which reaches up to $z = 10$ by populating a light cone and a complementary snapshot at $z = 0$.
+We validated these catalogues using measurements from spectroscopic and photometric galaxy surveys, as well as with results from a hydrodynamical simulation.
 The obtained good agreement (within $15\%$ for most of the samples) in the clustering predictions across the different galaxy samples considered, validates our calibration strategy and demonstrates the strong predictive power of the generated mocks.
-This pipeline will allow us to improve the methodology applied in assigning the galaxy properties and ensures that the galaxy mocks remain up-to-date by incorporating constraints from upcoming observational data in the calibration procedure.}
+This pipeline will allow us to improve the methodology applied for assigning the galaxy properties and will ensure that the galaxy mocks remain up-to-date by incorporating constraints from upcoming observational data into the calibration procedure.}

 \keywords{Cosmology: observations – large-scale structure of Universe – Gravitational lensing: weak – Galaxies: evolution – Catalogues} \titlerunning{\Euclid\/: Populating a dark universe} \authorrunning{Euclid Collaboration: E. J. Gonzalez et al.}